Best Practices for API Rate Limits and Quotas with Moesif to Avoid Angry Customers

 Rate limits vs quota management

 There are two different types of rate limiting, each with different use cases.
-Short term rate limits are focused on protecting servers and infrastructure from being overwhelmed.
+Short term rate limits are focused on protecting servers and infrastructure from being overwhelmed within a short period of time.
 Whereas, long term quotas are focused on managing the cost and monetization of your API’s resources.
+Additionally, there are other techniques, such as utilizing client-side JavaScript, that individuals may employ to circumvent restrictions on API usage.

 Rate limits

-Short term rate limits look at the number of requests per second or per minute and help “even out” spikes and bursty traffic patterns to offer backend protection.
+Short term rate limits, a type of API rate limit, look at the number of requests per second or per minute within a short period of time and help “even out” spikes and bursty traffic patterns to offer backend protection.
 Because short term rate limits are calculated in real-time, there is usually little customer-specific context.
 Instead, these rate limits may be measured using a simple counter per IP address or API key.
+API rate limits play a crucial role in maintaining the stability and security of servers.
+By capping the number of requests, servers can mitigate the risk of excessive traffic that could lead to performance degradation or even denial-of-service (DoS) attacks.
+Preventing unnecessary requests is essential to maintain stability and performance, as it helps in reducing the load on the server and ensures optimal resource utilization.
+These limits ensure that resources are distributed fairly, preventing any single user from monopolizing the server’s capacity.

 Example use cases for rate limits: